Elliott R. Corbett: Her involvement in civic and educational causes

-Oregon State Song
+Alta was on the board for Riverdale High School from 1915-1930.
+She was a trustee for Smith College from 1931-1939 and for Catlin Gabel School from 1949-1951.
+She was also a regent for Reed College from 1919-1941 and a trustee from 1931-1934.
+The Alta S. Corbett Lectureship Fund at Reed College was established through a donation by her daughters the year after her death in 1976 and continues to support symposiums, lectures, grants and collective research fellowships. (and in the 2020s is having its mandate widened with further financial donations).
+The Alta S. Corbett Grants for Research in Political Science at Reed College was also created in her name.

-The Oregon State Song Oregon, My Oregon, composed by Henry B. Murtagh with lyrics by John Andrew Buchanan, was chosen from 212 submissions by a committee of five of which she was one of the members and designated by the Oregon Legislature as the state song in 1927.
+The Oregon State Song "Oregon, My Oregon", composed by Henry B. Murtagh with lyrics by John Andrew Buchanan, was chosen from 212 submissions by a committee of five of which she was one of the members and designated by the Oregon Legislature as the state song in 1927.

 Daughters

-Elliott and Alta had five daughters and no sons who they brought up with the aid of Nurse Cochrane:
+Elliott and Alta had five daughters who they brought up with the aid of Nurse Cochrane: